neel-5/UPI-Fraud-Risk-Intelligence-Platform/README.md

 - Connected community size
 - Weak KYC adjustment

-## Suggested Viva Explanation

-This system models UPI transactions as a directed graph where accounts are nodes and payments are edges.
-Fraud risk is not predicted from a single transaction only; it is inferred from network behavior.
-The project detects mule-ring behavior through circular flows, shared devices, burst transfers, risky payment channels, and rapid movement of funds across connected accounts.

 ## Future Enhancements

 - Add supervised ML models trained on labelled transaction features.